Guide To Become a Judge (With 9 Steps and FAQs)

 If you have aspirations to be a judge, here are some steps to help you get started on that career path:

 1. Earn a bachelor's degree

-3. Attend law school and earn a Juris doctorate
+3. Attend law school and earn a Juris Doctor

 4. Pass the bar exam

-To practice law in a particular state, you must pass that state's bar exam.
-The exam commonly takes multiple days to complete and consists of two parts, an essay section and the Multistate Bar Examination.
+A bar exam commonly takes multiple days to complete and consists of two parts, an essay section and the Multistate Bar Examination (MBE).
 The essays are completed first and may take one or two days of testing.
 The essays are used to test your ability to understand and apply the law according to federal and state laws.
 The second part of passing the bar is passing the MBE, a standardized test consisting of 200 questions.